diegomendezp/Ironhack-lectures-v3/content/module2/01-Week 1/Day 3/01 - Node Intro and installation.md

   - listen to HTTP messages & send HTTP messages.

+- Check if NodeJS is installed `node --version` & `npm --version`

-- Installing NodeJS.
-NodeJS automatically comes with the `npm`.
+-  Once installed, NodeJS comes automatically with the `npm`.

 - Run a `test.js` file  that `console.log`s, from terminal with `node`.